-- " Walls facing the paseo should adhere to façade modulation standards defined in section 6.1.7. - " In addition to meeting the parking standards defined in section 6.4, parking lots or structures facing a paseo should be screened with landscaping or creative, pedestrian-friendly architecture. - " Storefronts (commercial), and unit entries or stoops (residential) should front onto the paseo when possible. - " Design paseos to maintain direct sight lines between opposite entrances, where possible.
+- " Walls facing the open space should adhere to façade modulation standards defined in section 6.1.7. - " In addition to meeting the parking standards defined in section 6.4, parking lots or structures facing the open space should be screened with landscaping or creative, pedestrian-friendly architecture. - " Storefronts (commercial), and unit entries or stoops (residential) should front onto the open space, where possible. - " Design open spaces to maintain direct sight lines between opposite entrances, where possible.
 If paseos are required to jog due to project constraints, maintain angled views to indicate it is not a dead end, or manage jogs through wayfinding and lighting to increase safety. - " A mix of direct sunlight and shade should be provided through shade structures, landscaping, and building massing. - " The design of connector paseos should consider the width of the paseo to height of the building to manage pedestrian scale and a sense of enclosure.
 Recommended proportion is 1:2.5 (width: adjacent building height), where possible.